HaydenSingleton/XaltiusTravelTomo/README.md

 # TravelTomo
-Main script is _tripAdivisor-test
+Main script is "_tripAdivisor-test.py"
-Last working version is _tripAdvisor
+Last working version is "_tripAdvisor.py"

 # Script to pull data from Trip Advisor's "Things to do page"
 This code takes data from Trip Advisor about attractions in the location/city, to be